TUM-DAML/seml/README.md

 ## Example
 See our simple [example](examples) to get familiar with how **`SEML`** works.

+## Slurm version

+SEML should work with Slurm 18.08 and above out of the box.
+Version 17.11 and earlier do not have a SIGNALING job state, which you have to remove from the SLURM_STATES defined in SEML's settings (`seml/settings.py`).
+Earlier versions have not been tested and might have other issues.

 ## Contact
 Contact us at zuegnerd@in.tum.de or klicpera@in.tum.de for any questions.